 “Because of the liturgical ministry it performs, the choir—or the Capella musica, or schola cantorum—deserves particular mention.
 Its role has become something of yet greater importance and weight by reason of the norms of the Council concerning the liturgical renewal.
 Its duty is, in effect, to ensure the proper performance of the parts which belong to it, according to the different kinds of music sung, and to encourage the active participation of the faithful in the singing.”

 The parish choir is the backbone of the parish’s Sacred Music program.
 The choir is charged with providing music for weekend mass as well as certain Holy Days, and Holy Week.
-The choir sings a diverse repertoire, glorifying God with music throughout history, from Chant, Bach, and Rachmaninoff to the modern Sacred music of John Rutter.
 While no experience is necessary, dedication and commitment are vital to the success of the group.
-The choir rehearses on Thursday nights.
-Rehearsals begin promptly at 6:30pm.
-The choir sings from the middle of September through Trinity Sunday.
+The church choir rehearses on Saturday afternoon.
+Rehearsals begin promptly at 3:30pm and signs at the 4:30pm Mass twice a month.
+The chapel choir signs at the 10am Mass Sunday mornings and practice after the Mass for the forth coming week liturgy.
+The choir sings from the middle of September through Pentecost.

 New choir members are always welcome, and encouraged!